 IFAPA - A Resource for Iowa’s Foster, Adoptive & Kinship Families

-The Iowa Foster and Adoptive Parents Association is a non-profit organization serving as a resource to foster, adoptive and kinship families in Iowa.
+For over 40 years, the Iowa Foster and Adoptive Parents Association has been serving as a resource to foster, adoptive and kinship families in Iowa.
+IFAPA is a non-profit organization that empowers, supports and advocates for these families.
 Membership with IFAPA is free for Iowa's foster, adoptive and kinship families.
-IFAPA provides training, peer support and resources to promote safety, permanency and well-being for Iowa’s children.
-Read more

 IFAPA Workshops for Foster & Adoptive Parents & Workers